BedwarsBoosts/BedwarsBoosts.github.io/index.md

-## Welcome to Bedwars Boosting - The home of boosting.
+# Bedwars Boosting
+## Where boosting has never been easier

 Ever wanted to get wins easily?
 You're at the right place!